Wisconsin House Races 2026: WI-3, WI-7, WI-8 Full Analysis

 WI-7 and WI-8: The Safe Republican Districts

-Tom Tiffany's WI-7 (northern Wisconsin, covering vast rural territory including the Northwoods) and Bryan Steil's WI-8 (northeastern Wisconsin, Green Bay area) are both rated Safe R. Tiffany's district voted R+22 in 2024; Steil's voted R+12.
+Tom Tiffany's WI-7 (northern Wisconsin, covering vast rural territory including the Northwoods) and Tony Wied's WI-8 (northeastern Wisconsin, Green Bay area — Wied won a 2024 special election after Mike Gallagher's retirement) are both rated Safe R. Tiffany's district voted R+22 in 2024; Steil's voted R+12.
 Neither race is receiving DCCC attention or meaningful challenger investment.
 These districts represent the rural Wisconsin realignment — counties that voted for Obama in 2012 now voting Republican by double digits — that has made the state's congressional map structurally advantageous for Republicans even as Wisconsin remains a presidential battleground.

 The contrast between WI-3 (competitive, university towns, D+2 baseline) and WI-7/WI-8 (safe R, rural, R+12 to R+22) illustrates the geographic sorting that has made Wisconsin's delegation essentially fixed except at the margins.
-Democrats will win the cities; Republicans will win the rural north and east.
-The competitive battleground is the western river valley corridor that WI-3 represents.
+Democrats hold only WI-2 (Madison/Pocan) and WI-4 (Milwaukee/Moore).
+The competitive battleground is the western river valley corridor that WI-3 represents — and with the national generic ballot at D+6.0 in May 2026, it is now approaching toss-up territory.

 D Path in WI-3